I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Reynolds called his “invention” the Reynolds Rocket.
 The advertising featured a young woman flying astride the phallic-looking Rocket, skirt billowing and stocking tops in full view.
 The copy said “Got a Rocket in Your Pocket?”
 Subtlety does not seem to have been Reynolds’s strong suit.

-Stephen Dowling at the BBC got his calculator out and wrote that “convert that to 2020 money and it’s more than $180 (£138.50).
+Stephen Dowling at the BBC got his calculator out, writing if you “convert that to 2020 money and it’s more than $180 (£138.50).
 Today, if you were buying your pens in bulk, from stack-‘em-high superstores, you could end up with more than 1,000 for the same price.”